to view our products

-Despite all of the food at our disposal, our kids are losing out on fresh vegetables, fruits, grass-fed meats and fresh seafood in their diets.
-And with these whole foods go the vitamins, trace minerals and essential fatty acids that children's growing bodies need.
+Despite the abundance of food at our disposal, our kids are losing out on fresh vegetables, fruits, whole foods in their diets.
+This means that they may be missing out on the essential vitamins and minerals that children's growing bodies need.

 Chlorella Is Safe Nutrition For Kids

 "But is it safe?" is probably the first question you have about adding chlorella to your children or grandchildren's diet.
 Yes, it is absolutely safe, but always consult your child’s pediatrician or health care provider before starting them on any new dietary supplements.
 Plenty of chlorella users give it to their children and grandchildren and report great results.

 Rita F. of Tampa Bay, Florida, gave chlorella to her young daughter.
 She reports: " The difference in Angela is tremendous.
 After taking chlorella for 10 months, she is more alert, active and growing by leaps and bounds.
 In the last two months, Angela has started taking dancing lessons, joined Girl Scouts and started roller skating.
 She had no interest in these before."

 Nutritionist David Nelson, Ph.
 D. started giving chlorella to his son, Brandon, when he was 1 ½ years old.
 "He loves it!"